Image & Video APIs

 Due to CORS issues with StackBlitz, you may encounter errors when opening the widget after forking the code sandbox.
 Use the GitHub link below to run it locally instead.

-Delivering assets to a standalone front-end
+Delivering assets to a front-end without a Cloudinary integration

 If you use a front-end that's not integrated with Cloudinary, you can use programmatically integrate Cloudinary functionalities using one of our back-end SDKs.